AhmadMashal1/AhmadMashal1/README.md

 ## 🚀 A Bit About Me

 - 🧑‍💻 Software enthusiast with a passion for both frontend and backend development
-- 🌍 Based in [Your City or Country]
+- 🌍 Based in Toronto,Ontario
 - 🎯 Always exploring new technologies and best practices

 ## 🛠️ My Toolbox